Who is Canton, and why did he make this project?

 - Jaron Lanier's book You Are Not a Gadget was essential to motivating Canton to complete this project.
 Lanier's manifesto cautions us that the "Web 2.0" / Facebook / Social Internet is squashing our potential for individual expression and creativity.
 Not everything should be social & shared!

 - Navel-gazing journal-writing isn't all Canton does.
-He also makes music (and just plain old white noise) and runs SampleSwap.org, an 11-year old sound sampling project used by more than 150,000 electronic musicians.
+He also makes music (and just plain old white noise) and runs SampleSwap.org, a 20-year old sound sampling project used by more than 150,000 electronic musicians.